 - For indications such as Oncology, it will be necessary to develop a Patient-Flow model to accurately assess the future impact of delayed diagnosis or postponed surgical interventions.

 - A drop in diagnosis will reduce the number of new patients beginning treatment.

-- Without consultations HCP’s will not be able to switch patients that are no longer reaching goal on the current treatment.
+- Without consultations, HCP’s will not be able to switch patients that are no longer reaching goal on the current treatment.

 - New start and switch patients are often defined as ‘Patient Opportunities.’
 A reduction in these opportunities will likely have a greater negative impact on high growth products and promote a steady state in shares.

-- The disease profile is key to the size of impact, acute diseases are ‘by definition’ driven by new patients and will be severely impacted.
+- The disease profile is key to the size of impact.
+Acute diseases are ‘by definition’ driven by new patients and will be severely impacted.

-- To accurately model this impact an Opportunity model should be developed.
+- To accurately model this impact, an Opportunity model should be developed.
 However, for many markets the net gain/loss at the total patient level is likely to provide an acceptable forecast.

-Forecasting an Uncertain Future –
+Forecasting an uncertain future –

 How to forecast variability.

-Scenario based forecasting;
+Scenario based forecasting:

-A key benefit of the trending and eventing approach is that it makes changing key variables to reflect level of uncertainty both simple and transparent.
-Normal practice to scenario analysis is to create a most likely forecast and then an upside and downside to reflect the upper and lower ranges of possible outcomes.
+A key benefit of the trending and eventing approach is that it makes changing key variables to reflect the level of uncertainty both simple and transparent.
+Normal practice for scenario analysis is to create a most likely forecast and then an upside and downside to reflect the upper and lower ranges of possible outcomes.
 However, it might be more accurate and transparent in the case of Covid-19 to follow a 9-box methodology to reflect both macro and micro variability.

-Probability based forecasts using Monte Carlo:
+Probability-based forecasts using Monte Carlo: